MCPS Strategic Plan FY 2022-2025

 • Develop a balanced budget that allows for the highest priority accelerators based on staff and stakeholder input.

-• Develop a budget dashboard to provide increased clarity and understanding of budget allocations and resources.
+• Launch a budget dashboard to provide increased clarity and understanding of budget allocations and resources.

 Metrics of Success